 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
 This time, we’re going to “form” a bear.

 Medieval bestiaries were the National Geographic of their day.
 Except, some of the bears & beasts were imaginary.
 Learn about some of the most unique creatures and create your own magnificent beast with poetry.

-This week’s poetry prompt asks you to imagine yourself as a division of space— a wall.
-Join us, animate yourself into the geometry of a wall, and create poetry.
+This week’s poetry prompt asks you to join the wild rumpus and become Bears & Beasts.
+Imagine the adventures!
+Join us, animate yourself into a wild animal or a mythical creature, and create poetry.
+Rawr.